JetBrains/teamcity-documentation/topics/project.md

 ## Project Hierarchy

 Projects can be nested and organized into a tree allowing for hierarchical display and settings propagation.
 The hierarchy is defined by the project administrators and is the same for all the TeamCity users.
-You can view the hierarchy on the overview page, in the __Projects__ popup, and in breadcrumbs.
+You can view the hierarchy on the overview page, in the __Projects__ pop-up menu, and in breadcrumbs.

+>To see the Projects menu, click the arrow button next to the _Projects_ link in the upper left corner, or use the "P" keyboard shortcut.
+>
+{type="tip"}

 ### Settings Propagation